sda06407/gnirehtet_watchdog/README.md

 2. set command or pipe file to absolute path if need.
 3. enjoy

-When you adb connect the same phone from multi devices, and gnirehtet dissconnect at that time.
+When you adb connect the same phone from multi devices, and gnirehtet dissconnect at that time. <br />
-You will get the error like `more than one device and emulator`.
+You will get the error like `more than one device and emulator`.<br />

-In the case I write a reset script to kill adb server.
+In the case I write a reset script to kill adb server.<br />
 After ran the script it will become normal.